 The plucky bunch set off for the sun in their flying space bomb and everything’s going great guns, we learn that Icarus I – the previous mission – failed and that we are now watching the crew of Icarus II, we also learn that no one knows why Icarus I failed its mission.
 I smell a set up!

-Yet still we see the same predictable nonsense happening here; the crew fight about trivialities, mistakes happen and they tear themselves apart.
+Anyway, sadly, we see the same predictable drama nonsense happening here; the crew fight about trivialities, mistakes happen and they tear themselves apart.
 Hands up who didn’t see that one coming?

 The only reason this villain seems to exist is to create dramatic tension in the dragging final act.
 Admittedly it’s something the film desperately needed but I can’t help feeling the drama of a dying sun should have been enough to move everything along at a tidy clip.